Why black watches do not resist wear & tear marks and scratches?

 Do you want this for your Black watch??

 Diamond-like carbon (DLC) is a class of amorphous carbon material that displays some of the typical properties of diamond.
 DLC is usually applied as coatings to other materials that could benefit from some of those properties.
 For example, a coating of only 2 μm thickness of ta-C increases the resistance of common stainless steel against abrasive wear; changing its lifetime in such service from one week to 85 years.

 As implied by the name, diamond-like carbon (DLC), the value of such coatings accrues from their abilities to provide some of the properties of diamond to surfaces of almost any material.
 The primary desirable qualities are hardness, wear resistance, and slickness (DLC film friction coefficient against polished steel ranges from 0.05-0.20).

-Used in the sold-out limited edition sport watch collection “Airborne” in the previous years, Wryst offers in 2014 the same scratch-resistant black coating for the Wryst Motors collection.
+Used in the sold-out limited edition sport watch collection “Airborne” in the previous years, Wryst offers in 2014 the same scratch-resistant black coating for the Wryst Ultimate collection.